 3. The Presidio

-You could easily spend a full day if you want to walk the trails and explore the visitor center and museums at the Presidio.
+You could easily spend a full day walking or biking the miles of newly-renovated trails, picnic areas, and scenic overlooks at the Presidio, a former military post established by Spain in 1776 and now on the U.S. Register of Historic Places.
 Start at the visitor center and plan out what you want to see.
-I’m not a huge Disney fan, but I really enjoyed the Walt Disney Family Museum because it’s more of a history museum.
+The Walt Disney Family Museum is really awesome and a “must” for even a casual Disney fan.
 Check out Wood Line and Lover’s Lane for good places to stroll.
 And in the summers, don’t miss Shakespeare in the Park on the main lawn.
 Pack your favorite picnic items and bring lots of warm blankets and layers, cause it’s freezing at night no matter how warm the day was.

-SFMOMA is a great place to spend the afternoon aif you’re into modern art!
+SFMOMA is a great place to spend the afternoon if you’re into modern art!

 5. Palace of Fine Arts

 The awesome Ferry Building Farmer’s Market happens outside and inside the Ferry Building on Tuesdays, Thursdays, and Saturdays, but Saturday is the biggest and best one.
 Even if you’re not looking for produce, they have some of the best hot food stands in San Francisco!
-Definitely worth checking out.
+Definitely worth having breakfast or lunch there.

 Outside Lands is a huge music festival in Golden Gate Park featuring dozens of live bands, usually in August.